Viraj465/Gen-AI-breast-Cancer/README.md

 https://gen-ai-breast-cancer-3wpkgxrmdtukjk6dqxlmwp.streamlit.app/
-To test the app, click on above link.
+To test the app, click on link.